solo sauna retreats

-Het resort won’t host any public events at the sauna in the near future.
-We know these are difficult times for all who can not work from their own home.
-So, in the coming weeks we will host 'solo sauna retreats' for our volunteers and former-resorters who currently live in Groningen.
-They can use this time to do some research, make sketches, work on art, make or record music or do some reading and writing.
+Het resort didn't host any public events at the sauna during COVID'19.
+These times are difficult for all who can not work from their own home.
+During the beginning of the lockdownwe hosted 'solo sauna retreats' for our volunteers and former-resorters who live in Groningen.
+They could use this time to do some research, make sketches, work on art, make or record music or do some reading and writing.

 click to unfold stories